 If you are looking for a clean pre-workout supplement with a simple list of natural vitamins and minerals, Naked Nutrition's Stim Free Pre Workout may be for you.

-If you’re looking for an all-natural pre-workout, Naked Nutrition Naked Energy Pre-Workout may be a good fit.
-It is gluten-free, vegan-friendly, and non-GMO.
+If you’re looking for a simple pre-workout without any sweeteners, Naked Nutrition Naked Energy Pre-Workout’s unflavored option may be a good fit (the flavored ones include sweeteners).
+The unflavored supplement is gluten-free, vegan-friendly, and non-GMO.
 Also, there are no proprietary blends in Naked Energy, which is third-party tested.
 That means that what’s on this label is exactly what’s inside this product both in terms of ingredients and dosing, which is why we we feel confident in making this our pick for the best natural pre-workout.

 Nicole Davis, GGR senior editor and a certified nutrition coach, says Naked Energy is a “nice little pick-me-up” when it comes to energy and gives it a 4 out of 5 for effects.
 It comes with the industry standard 200 milligrams of caffeine but doesn’t have some of the other pre-workout classics, such as l-citrulline or beta-alanine.